learning2hash/learning2hash.github.io/tutorial.md

 print(mean_precision)
 ```

 The above code will produce a mean precision@10 of 0.30 for a radius of 2.
 As we increase the Hamming radius we increase the quality of the retrieval, at the expense of checking many more candidate nearest neighbours.
 This means that, on average, given a list of 10 returned images, 30% of those will be relevant to the query when we use a Hamming radius of 2.
+We will show how this can be boosted to 0.41 mean precision@10 by _learning the hashing hyperplanes_, rather than generating the hyperplanes randomly (as per LSH).

 ![LSH Precision@10](./tutorial/lsh_precision10.png)